ourfabriq/fabriq-hiring-challenge/README.md

 ## Challenge

 ### Instructions
-- Create a fork of this repo
+- Create a clone of this repo
+- Change the name and push to your own github
 - Complete the challenge
 - Let us know you've completed it